purusha/restfs/README.md

 # restfs
 Restfs exposes your file system as a rest api.
 Is not a static file server, but instead lets you browse stats, and manipulate files through arbitrary paths.

-Separation (each container have own ROOT folder) of container data, served by the same instance of the api.
+It is possible to manage multiple containers, each with its own "virtual" file system.
+For this reason the X-Container header is mandatory in every single request.
+Each container has its own method for authenticating requests; the available methods are:

+1. oAuth
+2. basic authentication
+3. generate token from master password
+4. no auth

-Operation on container:
+Available operation on container:

  - create folder (any path)